Noirai/houdini-workflow-scripts/README.md

 Experimental scripts to acclerate Octane + Houdini + ZBrush + Substance workflow.

-Every script is based on my own workflow / project scenarios and should not be considered as universal solution.
+Scripts are based on my own workflow / project scenarios and should not be considered as universal solution.